 There are some term limits for a Castro Valley Private Sewer Lateral Program Compliance Certificate.
 Some of those limitations include:

-- Compliancee Certificates are valid for 30 years from the approval date indicated on the sewer repair permit.
+- Compliance Certificates are valid for 30 years from the approval date indicated on the sewer repair permit.

-- Any Compliance Certificate obtained because of private sewer lateral repair and successful inspection are valid for 10 years from the approval date indicated on the sewer repair permit.
+- Any Compliance Certificate obtained because of private sewer lateral repair, and successful inspection is valid for ten years from the approval date indicated on the sewer repair permit.

 Seems Complicated?
 Contact Us for Help With Your Castro Valley Sewer Lateral Ordinance Compliance

 Does all this business regarding the Castro Valley Private Sewer Lateral Program confuse you?
 Well, you’re not alone!
-Our team of sewer professionals is made up of experts on the Castro Valley Private Sewer Lateral Program from CVSan.
+We’re the go-to Castro Valley Private Sewer Lateral Program experts.
 If you are having issues navigating this complicated new ordinance, then please feel free to contact us here at Streamline Plumbing and Underground Sewer Construction.